chaoss/wg-value/metrics/archived/social-currency-metric-system.md

+## Archive note

+This metric was archived due to its impracticality in a business environment.
+As noted by a maintainer: business investment is made from a relative value.
+While there is a lot of great information in this metric, there is no reason for our target audience to go to this level of trouble to show reputation.

+Note: if you find some portion fo this infromation useful, please add it to an existing metric or offer a new one that is more aligned to our mission.

 # Social Currency Metric System (SCMS)

 Question: How does one measure the value of community interactions and accurately gauge “reputation” of a community as evident from qualitative sentiment?